senecajs/senecajs.org/src/pages/get-started/index.md

 { "answer":2 }
 ```

-With Seneca, you create microservices by calling `seneca.listen`, and you talk to the services using `seneca.client`.
-In the example, you are using the default settings for the client and server, which is to communicate via HTTP over port 10101.
+With Seneca, you create microservices by calling `seneca.listen` and you talk to the services using `seneca.client`.
+In the example, you are using the default settings for the client and server (communicate via HTTP over port 10101).
 Both `seneca.client` and `seneca.listen` accept the following parameters:

-* `port`: optional integer; port number,
+* `port`: optional integer; port number.
-* `host`: optional string; host IP address,
+* `host`: optional string; host IP address.
 * `spec`: optional object; full specification object.

-So long as the client and listen parameters are the same, the two services can communicate.
-Some examples:
+As long as the client and listen parameters are the same, the two services can communicate.
+Here are some examples:

 * `seneca.client( 8080 ) → seneca.listen( 8080 )`
 * `seneca.client( 8080, '192.168.0.2' ) → seneca.listen( 8080, '192.168.0.2' )`
 * `seneca.client( { port:8080, host:'192.168.0.2' } ) → seneca.listen( { port:8080, host:'192.168.0.2' } )`

-Seneca provides you with **transport independence** because your business logic does not need to know how messages are transported, or which service will get them.
+Seneca provides you with **transport independence** because your business logic does not need to know how messages are transported or which service will get them.
 This is specified in the service setup code or configuration.
 In this case, the code in the _math.js_ plugin _never_ changes.

-The HTTP transport provides an easy way to integrate with Seneca microservices.
-But it does have all the overhead of HTTP.
-Another transport you can use is direct TCP connections.
+The HTTP transport provides an easy way to integrate with Seneca microservices, but it does have all the overhead of HTTP.
+Another transport that you can use is direct TCP connections.
 Seneca provides both HTTP and TCP options via the built-in [transport][].
 Let's move to TCP:

 * `seneca.client( { type:'tcp' } ) → seneca.listen( { type:'tcp' } )`

 The default _client/listen_ configuration sends all messages that the client does not recognize over the listening server.
 Locally defined patterns are executed locally.
-It's usually preferable to specific exactly which patterns should be sent to which service, and you can do this using a _pin_.
+It's usually preferable to specify exactly which patterns should be sent to which service.
+You can do this using a _pin_.

-Let's put all this together into an example that sends `role:math` messages out over TCP on port 30303 (just an arbitrary port), and executes all other messages locally:
+Let's put all this together into an example that sends `role:math` messages out over TCP on port 30303 (just an arbitrary port) and executes all other messages locally.

 First, the listening service ([math-plugin.js][]):